 This Fall Explore the Best of Vail

-Hike Up, Coast Down, and Eat Around: A Day of Play in Vail
+Hike Up, Coast Down & Eat Around: A Day of Play in Vail

-This action-packed fall itinerary takes you up one of Vail’s iconic backcountry trails and ends with ziplining over one of its famous Back Bowls.
+This action-packed fall itinerary takes you up one of Vail’s iconic backcountry trails and ends with a thrilling ride on the Forest Flyer Mountain Coaster.

 Take the free bus to the Falls at Vail bus stop in East Vail to enjoy part or all of the Pitkin Creek Trail, a 10-mile round-trip hike to Pitkin Lake nestled beneath an arc of gray granite in the alpine tundra.
 If you have other afternoon activities on the docket, you can turn around at any point — there’s plenty of beauty to enjoy with the Creek winding next to the path.View Vail Trails

 Lunch & an adrenaline rush

-If you have time for afternoon activities, we suggest parking in Lionshead and grabbing a quick bite at Moe’s Original BBQ before heading up the Eagle Bahn Gondola for adrenaline-filled activities on the mountain at Epic Discovery (open Friday-Sunday Sept.
-6 to Oct.
-2).
+If you have time for afternoon activities, we suggest parking in Lionshead and grabbing a quick bite at Garfinkel’s before heading up the Eagle Bahn Gondola for adrenaline-filled activities on the mountain at Epic Discovery (open Friday–Sunday, Sept.
+8 to Oct.
+1).

 At Epic Discovery, ride the alpine coaster, or scream at the top of your lungs while coming down the summer tubing hill.
 Wander the Epic Discovery interpretive trail to learn more about the roles different flora and fauna play in Vail’s unique ecosystem as you soak in Mother Nature in full-color display all around — with changing leaves as far as the eyes can see.Explore Activities